Teaching resources on randomized evaluations

 These resources are a collaborative effort.
 If you notice a bug or have a suggestion for additional content, please fill out this form.

-We thank the Training teams of all offices–past and present–for their assistance in creating these materials.
+We thank the Training teams past and present of all J-PAL offices for their assistance in creating these materials.
 Any errors are our own.